kpetremann/claw-network/README.md

 It has been specially crafted for Clos Matrix network.
 For now, cyclic graphs are not supported.
 Only trees are.

 ```
-Important notice:
+ClawNetwork is in active development.

-This is in development and not fully usable yet.
+The main features are implemented, but endpoints, structures and functions may change.

-But you can play with it :)
+But it is now usable and you are free to play with it :)
 ```

 # Usecases